Abd al-Aziz ibn Marwan: Family and descendants

 According to the historian Ibn Sa'd (d.
 845), Abd al-Aziz had children from three wives and two slave women.
-He married Umm Asim Layla bint Asim, a granddaughter of Caliph Umar (r.
+He married Umm Asim bint Asim, a granddaughter of Caliph Umar (r.
 634–644), while they were both residing in Damascus in c.
 684–685.
 Abd al-Aziz highly valued this marital link with the family of the former caliph and spent 400 gold dinars for the wedding.
-While Ibn Sa'd counts four sons from Umm Asim—Asim, Umar II, Abu Bakr and Muhammad—al-Baladhuri and Ibn Abd al-Hakam count two: Abu Bakr Asim and Umar II.
-Twelve years after Abd al-Aziz's death, Umar II was appointed caliph and ruled until 720.
+While Ibn Sa'd counts four sons from Umm Asim—Asim, Umar, Abu Bakr and Muhammad—al-Baladhuri and Ibn Abd al-Hakam count two: Abu Bakr Asim and Umar II.
+Twelve years after Abd al-Aziz's death, Umar was appointed caliph and ruled until 720.

 From another wife, Umm Abd Allah bint Abd Allah, a granddaughter of Amr ibn al-As, Abd al-Aziz had his sons Suhayl and Sahl and daughters Sahla and Umm al-Hakam.
 From a third wife, Layla bint Suhayl, he had his daughter Umm al-Banin.
 Abd al-Aziz was also married to Hafsa, a daughter of Asma bint Abd al-Rahman ibn al-Harith of the prominent Qurayshite clan of Banu Makhzum.

 Five of his children, including his eldest son al-Asbagh, were born to slave women.
 According to the Egyptian historian al-Kindi (d.
 961), Abd al-Aziz appointed al-Asbagh as a temporary governor of Alexandria and, during Abd al-Aziz's visit to Syria in 695, as his place-holder over the whole of Egypt.
 Abd al-Aziz intended that al-Asbagh—for whom he nurtured hopes in the caliphal succession—would succeed him as governor of Egypt, making the province into a hereditary appendage for his household, but al-Asbagh died a few months before Abd al-Aziz.